Izanami: Goddess of creation

-Eventually they wished to be mated, so they built a pillar called Ame-no-mihashira (天の御柱,"pillar of heaven"; the mi- is an honorific prefix) and around it they built a palace called Yahiro-dono (八尋殿,one hiro is approximately 1.82 m, so the "eight-hiro-palace" would have been 14.56 m).
+Eventually, they wished to copulate, so they built a pillar called Ame-no-mihashira (天の御柱,"pillar of heaven"; the mi- is an honorific prefix) and around it they built a palace called Yahiro-dono (八尋殿, one hiro is approximately 1.82 m, so the "eight-hiro-palace" would have been 14.56 m.
+In reality, "ya, was a sacred number to the Japanese, and may often be translated as 'myriad'").
 Izanagi and Izanami circled the pillar in opposite directions and, when they met on the other side, Izanami spoke first in greeting.
-Izanagi did not think that this was proper, but they mated anyhow.
-They had two children, Hiruko ("leech-child"), who later came to be known in Shinto as the god Ebisu, and Awashima, but they were born deformed and were not considered deities.
+Izanagi did not think that it was proper for the wife to speak first, but they copulated anyways.
+They had two children: Hiruko ("leech-child"), who later came to be known in Shinto as the god Ebisu, and Awashima ("island of foam").
+However, they were born deformed and were not recognized as the pair's legitimate children.

 They put the children into a boat and set them out to sea, then petitioned the other gods for an answer as to what they did wrong.
 They were told that the male deity should have spoken first in greeting during the marriage ceremony.
 So Izanagi and Izanami went around the pillar again, this time Izanagi speaking first when they met, and their marriage was finally successful.

 From their union were born the Ōyashima, or the "great eight islands" of the Japanese chain: